colecode-ph/portfolio-site/README.md

 ## How to make it work

 1. Clone the repository with the following command: `git clone https://github.com/colecode-ph/portfolio-site.git`
-2. Open the file index.html in your browswer
+2. Open the file index.html in your browser